vxj9800/bareMetalRP2040/README.md

 A register is shown to be accessed using `*(uint32_t *)` pointer casting method in this section.
 There are two things to note here,
 1. Use of `uint32_t` - The &micro;C used here is a 32-bit &micro;C. Meaning that all the registers in the &micro;C are 32-bit wide.
 Thus, a fixed length (32-bit wide) data type (`uint32_t`) is used to let the compiler know that the value being accessed is 32-bits in size.
 2. A missing `volatile` keyword - Technically speaking, register accesses should always accompany `volatile` keyword, e.g. `(volatile uint32_t *) (REGISTER_ADDR) |= 1 << bitLocation`.
 This keyword lets the compiler know that the value stored at this address may change by means other than the code, i.e. the hardware itself can change its state.
 This prevents some optimizations from being applied at the compile time.
-The effect of this is discussed in [Chap ?](./unknown_codeOptimizations/).
+The effect of this is discussed in Tutorial 1.

 ### How an Arm<sup>&copy;</sup> &micro;C boots up?
 When an Arm<sup>&copy;</sup> &micro;C boots, it reads a so-called *vector table* from the beginning of Flash.
 A vector table is a concept common to all Arm<sup>&copy;</sup> &micro;Cs.
 That is an array of 32-bit addresses of interrupt handlers (event driven functions).
 First 16 entries are reserved by Arm<sup>&copy;</sup> and are common to all Arm<sup>&copy;</sup> &micro;Cs.
 The rest of interrupt handlers are specific to the given &micro;C - these are interrupt handlers for peripherals.
 Simpler &micro;Cs with few peripherals have few interrupt handlers, and more complex &micro;Cs have many.